standardhealth/shr-javascript-client/README.md

 If an updated swagger.json or swagger.yaml file is defined, a new JavaScript client implementation will need to be generated.
 It can be generated using the Swagger Online Editor or other Swagger tools.
 The new JavaScript implementation should replace the `javascript-client` directory.

 ## Update NPM Package
+The `javascript-client` library is published on NPM as a package called `shr_rest_client`.
+This allows it to be saved on other projects and used to make REST API calls.

 When changes are made to the `javascript-client` library, the updates should always be updated to the published NPM Package.
 Instructions for updating an NPM Package can be found [here](https://docs.npmjs.com/getting-started/publishing-npm-packages#updating-the-package);

 ## Manual Edits to Generated Code